microsoft/appcenter-sdk-react-native/README.md

 Now that you've integrated the SDK in your application, it's time to start the SDK and make use of Mobile Center services.

+** Note: If you installed the "Mobile Center Crashes" package for iOS prior to version 0.3.0, your iOS project should contain the folder
+"MobileCenterFrameworks" and its contents.
+It is no longer required, and safe to delete.**

 ## 4. Start the SDK

 To start the SDK in your app, follow these steps: